quixio/quix-docs/docs/tutorials/clickstream/change-offer.md

 1. Tag your changes, for example as `change-offer-v1`.

-2. Click the `Redeploy` button and select your changed version from the `Version tag` drop down.
+2. Click the `Redeploy` button and select your changed version from the `Version tag` dropdown.

 3. Once the `Event detection` service is running again, reload the web shop.